-How can this help me be a better tutor?
+How can I use retrieval practice to make me a better tutor? 💡

-- Another variation of this technique would be for students to re-read their summary notes and write down questions of things they don't understand, or things that are important, as they do so.
+- As students re-read their notes, ask them to note down things they don't understand or questions they have.
 Take the following example: ‘The loss leaders pricing strategy involves a business selling its products at or below the cost of the good/service sold.
 This means that the business will not make any profit from each unit sold unless the customer also purchases other products/services with it."
 After reading this, a student may write the question: ‘Why does the loss leaders pricing strategy have the potential to increase a business’s market share/encourage customer loyalty?’
 The idea is for students to write down pertinent questions that jog their memory of the important points.

-When your students need to remember something important (e.g. Syllabus keywords/points), acronyms can be very useful and they can also be used in conjunction with retrieval practice techniques for enhanced memory.
-For example, students should devise acronyms in the ‘notes’ section of their phone, and then screenshot these notes and make it their lock screen.
+When your students need to remember something important (e.g. Syllabus keywords/points), acronyms can be very useful and they can also be used together with retrieval practice techniques for enhanced memory.
+For example, students could create acronyms in the ‘notes’ section of their phone, and then screenshot these notes and make it their lock screen.
 Then, every time before they unlock their phone, they have to revise what the acronyms mean in their head.

 Another powerful technique to memorise key information such as the Syllabus is to advise your students to place a copy of it on the fridge or above their desk (somewhere they will always look).
-Next, tell them to start looking at it and reading it out loud (to themselves) once in the morning as soon as they get up, and once at night, right before they go to sleep.
-Each time, they should break the Syllabus up into chunks and focus on memorising a little bit at a time.
+Next, tell them to start looking at it and reading it out loud to themselves once in the morning as soon as they get up, and once at night, right before they go to sleep.
+By breaking the syllabus down into chunks they can focus on memorising a little bit at a time.

 The KEY is this: Once they read it out loud once, they should turn away and try to remember the words they just read out.
 If they can’t remember, they should look back again, then look away and try to remember again until they get it right.